What Is an Auto Loan?

 Auto lenders typically use a specialized version of the FICO® Score called the FICO Auto Score.
 This scoring model is very similar to the base FICO® Score, but it puts more weight on how you've managed your auto loan payments in the past.

-You can get access to your FICO Auto Score by using credit services such as Experian CreditWorks℠ Premium.
+You can get access to your FICO Auto Score by using certain paid credit services.
 Even without your FICO Auto Score at hand, however, your base FICO® Score should give you a good enough idea of what to expect.
-You can get access to your FICO® Score for free through Experian.
+You can check your FICO® Score for free through Experian anytime; you also have the option to get a paid premium membership if you want to see your FICO Auto Score (and other scores) specifically.

 The auto loan rate you qualify for will be based on a variety of factors, including your credit score, down payment, repayment term and more.

-To give you an idea of how auto loan rates work out based on credit, here's what Experian found for the first quarter of 2022:
+To give you an idea of how auto loan rates work out based on credit, here's what Experian found for the second quarter of 2024:

 Average Auto Loan Interest Rates